MJingv/gogogo/dic2.md

   thoughts
 - in this can lead to law relationship satisfaction
 - it could be helpful to keep this mind if your crush's been engaging in sivilion behaviors in lately

+tree
+---

+- a tree that stands alone in the field is stronger than the tree that stands in the frost because the solitary trees have to be develop deep roots to support itself, when the life hard wind blow
+- for all those who want to give up,don't give up now,you're closer than you think ,you have to find alone ,and this is how you become strong everyday
+- you're alone and that's fight
+- fight for your dreams ,for your life,and who you're spear to be
+- learn,grow,share,and meet people,but always push yourself
+- the most powerful wolf is the lone wolf ,the rejected one
+- i'm not wolf in shape closing ,i'm wolf in wolf's closing,i'm just fighting my fights
+- nobody needed ,no one wants in the way,no explination needed
+- i walk lonely road,the only road that i ever known where i goes
+- but it's home to me and i walk alone
+- because of the struggle i have caricter that most i'll never know,where i walk ,i walk alone,where i fight,i fight alone
+- i'm a leader not a farmer worker,i'm strong alone
+- this strongest thoughts are sear with pain, and scars,my destination to the sun and the end ,no diviation
+- i came alone and i'll die alone
+- i'm alone but i'm strong
+- lonliness tag me real life
+- pain makes me stronger
+- lonliness is not my weakness is my strength
+- now i can control my emotions ,angriness ,feelings,lonliness is my best friend
+- when you believe in you,no moutains too tall
+- when you believe in you,no problem is too big
+- when you believe in you,there is no obstical you can overcome
+- when you believe in you ,the can't is replaced with can
+- when you believe in you,these is nothing you can't achieve
+- when you be believe in you,you're only the limit let the vision dear to dream
+- i'm proud of who i am ,who i become
+- i'm proud i still true to myself because now i can live as myself with respect from others
+- and most importantly,pride and respect for myself